 London perfumer CK Denny migrated to Tasmania with his family in 1921, holding a packet of lavender seeds sourced from the southern French Alps – the home of true French lavender, Lavandula angustifolia.

-CK chose Tasmania to realise his dream of producing the world’s finest lavender, recognising its similarity in climate and conditions to the infamous lavender regions of Provence.
+CK chose Tasmania to realise his dream of producing the world’s finest lavender, recognising its similarity in climate and conditions to the famous lavender regions of Provence.
 The determined family began Bridestowe Estate with their first planting of pure lavender at North Lilydale, just a short distance from Bridestowe’s current farm.

 Selecting the finest strains of true French lavender